 What is the Cost of Drug Detox?

-That varies depending on a number of things, including insurance coverage, type of addiction, treatment facility location, amenities offered, and prior history of recovery attempts.
+The cost of detox varies depending on a number of things, including insurance coverage, type of addiction, treatment facility location, amenities offered, and prior history of recovery attempts.
 In general, outpatient care is less expensive than inpatient care, but inpatient care might be more effective for some people.
-To them, the added cost of successful treatment might outweigh the savings involved with cheaper programs that just do not work.

 While all these individuals won’t end up hooked on the drugs they are abusing, many do end up with addiction.
 For most, the path out of addiction starts with detox.

 During detox, the body processes out the substance it has become accustomed to abusing.
 This process is known as withdrawal, and it is often referred to as detox, but the two are not one and the same.
 Withdrawal is what your body goes through while detox is the process that facilitates it.

 What is Medical Detox?

 Inpatient medical detox involves slowly weaning an individual off drugs and/or alcohol in a controlled manner under the supervision of medical professionals.
 Outpatient care differs in that clients come to treatment for scheduled visits and then go home to sleep at night.
 There are no overnights spent or residential requirements with outpatient detox.
 Thus, outpatient treatment is generally less expensive merely because it doesn’t involve round-the-clock care or lodging expenses.
 This financial difference is likely the deciding factor for many who opt for outpatient treatment over inpatient care.
 In 2013, the Substance Abuse and Mental Health Services Administration reported 90.2 percent of clients in rehab on a given day were there on an outpatient basis.2

 Various medications are sometimes used during detox to mitigate the effects of withdrawal, and these medications come with a price.
 Antidepressants are commonly prescribed during detox to mitigate the symptoms of sadness that frequently occur.